New Stamford Bridge Stadium, London, United Kingdom

 The façade will be formed by the 264 brick piers, which will be classified into primary and secondary.
 The space between the piers will either be left open or covered with opaque panels or transparent / translucent glass.
 The front panels will feature decorative architectural metal element known as Crozier.

-Crozier are a series of vertical metal staffs that are designed to resemble the crozier displayed on the club's badge.
+Crozier is a series of vertical metal staffs that are designed to resemble the crozier displayed on the club's badge.

 Key players involved